lollipopjin/rocketmq/README.md

 ## Contributing
 We always welcome new contributions, whether for trivial cleanups, [big new features](https://github.com/apache/rocketmq/wiki/RocketMQ-Improvement-Proposal) or other material rewards, more details see [here](http://rocketmq.apache.org/docs/how-to-contribute/).
+Commited by lolluipop_jin.

 ----------
 ## License